erwbgy/puppet-activemq/README.md

 *config*: A hash of additional configuration variables that will be set when templates are processed.

+*config_file*: The configuration file to use.
+Default: 'xbean:conf/activemq.xml'

 *files*: A hash of configuration files to install - see below

 *group*: The user''s primary group.
 Default: 'activemq',